NeonCubeStudio/CSimple/Definitions/Function.md

 Only functions that are implemented, have the same return types and have the same parameters can be assigned to the function pointer

+The function pointer cannot have the pointer notion

 Good
 ```
 void FooFunction(int32 a, int32 b) { }